acidburn0zzz/conan-bashcompletion/README.md

 ## I can't complete references, profiles or layouts.
 What can I do?

 You should check if your installation of conan is standard, ie conan ressources are in default locations.
-If it's not the case redefine the corresponding variables in the script to enable completions
+If it's not the case define the following variables

    ----------------------------------------------------------------------------------------------------------------------
    |  Conan ressources                                 |  Default locations         | Variables                         |